PhilCommunication/email-thingy/README.md

 **AppDelegate+ETPushConstants.m**

-The SDK can now be configured with the AppID and Access Token.
+The SDK can now be configured with the App ID and Access Token, as explained in the *About* section.
 Update `kETAppID_Prod` and `kETAccessToken_Prod` with their respective values.

 **AppDelegate+ETPush.m**